 Course Description: This course is based upon material published in the Psychiatry Journal and is available as an open access article through the creative commons license.

-Background: The literature suggests a link between childhood trauma and maladaptive emotion regulation strategies, including nonsuicidal self-injury (NSSI) and suicidality.
+Abstract: Background: The literature suggests a link between childhood trauma and maladaptive emotion regulation strategies, including nonsuicidal self-injury (NSSI) and suicidality.
 We assessed the impact of a pilot dialectical behaviour therapy (DBT) programme on reducing trauma-related symptoms and improving emotional regulation, suicidality, and NSSI in adolescents.

 Methods: Six adolescents attending a community mental health service received 26 weeks of DBT, together with a parent.
 Independent assessors collected measures on each participant at baseline, post-treatment, and three-month follow-up.
 We implemented further improvements over past research with the use of adolescent-specific outcome measures as well as independent assessment of treatment integrity, noted as problematic in previous studies, using videotapes.